MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr013.md

 ---
 title: "XR-013: Linking Microsoft Accounts with Publisher Accounts"
-description: "XR-013: Linking Microsoft Accounts with Publisher Accounts." ms.date: 03/18/2019 ms.topic: article
+description: On Xbox One, titles that use partner-hosted services or accounts that require credentials must link that account with the user’s Microsoft account. ms.topic: article
-keywords: windows 10, uwp, games, xbox, xbox live, policies ms.localizationpriority: medium
+keywords: windows 10, uwp, games, xbox, xbox live, policies ms.localizationpriority: medium ms.date: 03/18/2019
 ---

 # XR-013: Linking Microsoft Accounts with Publisher Accounts